JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 71. Extending tests, and attending to unit test issues.
 Made one correction to dll exports in devicetypedirectory.hpp a static member was invisible to unit test dlls.
 Intent is to confirm basic logging initialization supports use of logging in unit tests (reliably) so that we have a start point for test-driven logging improvements.
+72. Reworked logging  and log testing, in readiness for known todo's.
+Marked slow unit tests with TEST_IGNORE() attribute.

 TODO: